The generalized work function algorithm is competitive for the generalized 2-server problem: General metric spaces

 \subsection{Adjusting the proofs of the lemmas}

-All lemmas stay the same apart from some constants.
+All lemmas stay exactly the same apart from some constants.
+Moreover, all proofs stay basically the same.
+The only proof that is really different is that of Lemma~\ref{lem:convex containment}.
+Let us go over all the lemmas one by one.

 Nothing changes for Section~\ref{sec:prelimanaries} since it comes before the potential function and holds for any metric space.
-The only proof that really changes with this new potential function is that of Lemma~\ref{lem:convex containment}.
-We give a new proof below.
-Let us go over all the lemmas of Section~\ref{sec: cnn problem} one by one.

-Lemma~\ref{lem:s dominates t} is still true but with different constants.
-We do not really need to compute precise bounds.
-All we need to see is that by choosing $\beta$ small enough the right hand sides are strictly positive for $\delta>0$.
+The first lemma in Section~\ref{sec: cnn problem} is Lemma~\ref{lem:s dominates t}.
+The lemma holds with different constants.
 The bounds we get are

-The proof for (a)-(d) is the same.
-In (e) there is an additional factor $\eta$ because a move of $s_2$ over some distance may cause the border of $\Spheres(s_1,s_2)$ to move by $\eta$ times this distance.
-For a move of $s_1$ this factor is $\eta+1$ since \Spheres\ is defined around $s_1$.
-Now we choose $\beta$ small enough to let all the right hand sides be strictly positive for $\delta>0$.
+The proof for (a),(b),(c),(d) remains the same, only $\alpha$ becomes $\beta$ and some of the $\lambda$'s become $\mu$.
+In (e), there is an additional factor $\eta$ because a move of $s_2$ over some distance may cause the border of $\Spheres(s_1,s_2)$ to move by $\eta$ times this distance.
+For a move of $s_1$, this factor is $\eta+1$ since \Spheres\ is defined around $s_1$.
+The precise bounds are not so important.
+We only need to see that we can choose $\beta$ small enough to let all the right hand sides be $\Omega(\delta)$.